-Crypto.com Arena doesn’t currently feature a sportsbook.
-The state of California is making steady progress toward legalizing land-based sports betting, so we may expect nearby casinos to start operating sportsbooks.
+Crypto.com Arena doesn’t currently feature a California sportsbook.
+The state of California is making slow progress toward legalizing land-based sports betting, so we may expect nearby casinos to start operating California sportsbooks by 2025.

 In this article, we’ll answer some of the most pertinent questions about the venue, including “Where is Crypto.com Arena?”, what events it hosts, what dining and accommodations options it offers, and whether it’ll operate a sportsbook in the future.

 Crypto.com Arena is one of the most important sports and entertainment venues in the City of Angels.
 It’s positioned in the very heart of the city, but exactly where is Crypto.com Arena Los Angeles located?
 Here’s the exact location: